Blotch3D/Blotch3D/README.md

 (draw all opaque sprites normally, and then draw translucent sprites far to near), which will take care of all artifacts except those that occur when sprites intersect or two surfaces of a single sprite occupy the same screen pixel.
-For some scenes it might be worth it to draw without updating the depth buffer at all (do a
+For some scenes it might be worth it to draw translucent sprites without updating the depth buffer at all (do a
 \"Graphics.GraphicsDevice.DepthStencilState =
 Graphics.DepthStencilStateDisabled" in the BlSprite.PreDraw delegate,
 and set it back to DepthStencilStateEnabled in the BlSprite.DrawCleanup delegate).
-These are only partial solutions to the alpha problem.
+These are only partial solutions to the alpha problem and still may exhibit various artifacts.
 You can look online for more advanced solutions.

 The default MonoGame "Effect" used to draw models (the "BasicEffect" effect) uses a pixel shader that does not do alpha testing.
 MonoGame